yetanotherco/aligned_layer/docs/3_guides/6_setup_aligned.md

 make batcher_start_local
 ```

-This starts a [localstack](https://www.localstack.cloud/) to act as a replacement for S3.
+This starts an [S3Mock](https://github.com/adobe/S3Mock) container to act as a replacement for S3.

 If you want to use the batcher under a real `S3` connection you'll need to specify the environment variables under `crates/batcher/.env` and then run: